eddmann/eddmann.github.io/_posts/2016/2016-02-19-bubble-sort-in-clojure.md

 (bubble-sort [3 2 1]) ; [1 2 3]
 ```

-Looking at the implementation above you will notice we use a `reduce` operation with a private `bubble` function which provides us with the pass through the sequence.
+Looking at the implementation above, you will notice we use a `reduce` operation with a private `bubble` function, which provides us with the pass through the sequence.
-Upon each pass the result is checked against the input to see if a swap has occurred, in the case of them both being equal we have completed the sorting process.
+Upon each pass, the result is checked against the input to see if a swap has occurred.
+In the case of them both being equal, we have completed the sorting process.